NATO Committee on the Challenges of Modern Society

 The Committee on the Challenges of Modern Society (NATO/CCMS) was a scientific research committee created in 1969 by the North Atlantic Council to study environmental problems of various nations, and the quality of life of their people.

-US President Richard Nixon had suggested on NATOs twentieth anniversary to install the new body to work on the environment.
+US President Richard Nixon had suggested on NATO's twentieth anniversary to install the new body to work on the environment.

 Background of the CCMS

 President Nixon suggested a few new initiatives for NATO.
 Aside from the military initiatives, Nixon decided to create a medium-range policy group that revolved around environmental problems common in developed nations.
 The work of the CCMS combined the knowledge of an entire international community to come to well researched conclusions.

 Goals of CCMS

 The CCMS was founded on November 24, 1969, complying with the NATO goal of Article 2 which states "the Parties will promote conditions of stability and well-being".
 The CCMS exchanged information on environmental, technical and scientific experience within both military and civilian communities.
 The CCMS convened twice a year and would discuss policy as well as report on continuing projects and discuss new projects.
 The project has four main components: short-term project, pilot study, workshop seminar and research fellowship.
 The CCMS was created with the design to expound upon and add to conclusions made by the OECD, EEC, ECE, UNEP.